CIawevy/FreeFine/README.md

 ---

 ## 🌟 Introduction
-We present **FreeFine**, a novel framework for high-fidelity geometric image editing that enables **object repositioning**, **reorientation**, and **reshaping** while maintaining global coherence.
-Remarkably, our framework simultaneously achieves **structure completion**, **object removal**, **appearance transfer**, and **multi-image composition** within a unified pipeline - all through efficient training-free diffusion.
+We present **FreeFine**, a novel framework for high-fidelity geometric image editing that enpowers users with both  **Object-centric Editing**(such as **Object Repositioning, Reorientation, and Reshaping** and **Fine-grained Partial Editing**, all while maintaining global coherence.
+Remarkably, our framework simultaneously achieves **Structure Completion**, **Object Removal**, **Appearance Transfer**, and **Multi-Image Composition** within a unified pipeline - all through efficient, training-free algorithms based on diffusion models.

-Unlike existing diffusion-based editing methods that struggle with large/complex transformations, our approach introduces a decoupled pipeline that separates:
+Unlike existing diffusion-based editing methods that struggle with large/complex transformations, our approach splits the editing process into object transformation, source region inpainting, and target region refinement, supporting both 2D and 3D transformations.
 ![Pipeline](assets/pipeline.png)